THE TENNESSEE REAL ESTATE LAW AND PRACTICE SECTION OF THE 2021 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

 - the Fifth & Broadway project, an approximately USD450 million mixed-use development in downtown Nashville;

-- the Union Row project, an approximately USD1 billion mixed-use project in downtown Memphis;
+- the Walk on Union project, an approximately USD1 billion mixed-use project in downtown Memphis;

 - the oneC1TY project, an approximately USD400 million mixed-use project in Nashville;

-- the Loews Hotel development, an approximately USD240 million convention center hotel in downtown Memphis;
+- the Snuff District project, an approximately USD200 million mixed-use project in downtown Memphis;

 - the W Hotel development, an approximately USD190 million hotel in downtown Nashville;